lammps/lammps/doc/src/fix_polarize.rst

 At every time step, given a configuration of the physical charges in the system (such as atoms and charged particles) these fixes compute and update the charge of the interface particles.
-The interfaces are allowed to move during the simulation with appropriate time integrators (for example, with :doc:`fix_rigid <fix_rigid>`).
+The interfaces are allowed to move during the simulation if the appropriate time integrators are also set (for example, with :doc:`fix_rigid <fix_rigid>`).

 Consider an interface between two media: one with dielectric constant